Middle-earth in motion pictures: The Hobbit film trilogy (2012–2014)

 Jackson was unsure if he should direct The Hobbit, so as to not compete with himself, but he did want to produce and write an adaptation of the book.
 He considered helming a Hobbit film and a Lord of the Rings prequel film in 2006, before deciding to produce two films based on The Hobbit for a director of his choosing.
 New Line suggested Sam Raimi to direct, but in 2008, Guillermo Del Toro was chosen to direct a two-film adaptation, produced by Jackson and co-written with Walsh, Philippa Boyens, and Del Toro.
 Time constraints caused Del Toro to bow out, and Jackson stepped in to direct.
 Other directors said to have been considered are Neill Blomkamp, David Yates, David Dobkin and Brett Ratner.

 During principal photography, Jackson looked at assembled footage and decided to split the piece into three instalments, released between 2012 and 2014.
 The three films are subtitled An Unexpected Journey, The Desolation of Smaug and The Battle of the Five Armies.
 As with The Lord of the Rings trilogy, the prequel movies were filmed back to back in New Zealand; principal photography began on 21 March 2011.

 The films star Martin Freeman as Bilbo Baggins, Richard Armitage as Thorin Oakenshield and Benedict Cumberbatch as Smaug.
 Several actors from The Lord of the Rings reprised their roles, including Ian McKellen, Andy Serkis, Hugo Weaving, Cate Blanchett, Christopher Lee, Ian Holm, Elijah Wood and Orlando Bloom.

 Also returning were the heads of almost all departments in the production: the only major changes in the staff were of the role of the gaffer (after Brian Bansgrove died) and with stunt co-ordinator Glen Boswall replacing George Marshall Ruge.
 Editor Jabez Olssen, who worked on the editing of the Rings trilogy, edited all three Hobbit films.

-Expansion to animation (2024)
+Franchise expansion (2024–present)

 In June 2021, New Line announced an anime prequel about Helm Hammerhand, a legendary King of Rohan, set around 200 years before the events of The Lord of the Rings.
 Kenji Kamiyama was directing the film, titled The Lord of the Rings: The War of the Rohirrim.
 The film is produced by Boyens and written by her daughter, Phoebe Gittins, as well as Gittens's writing partner Arty Papageorgiou.
 The film was put into production to prevent Warner Bros. and New Line from losing the film adaptation rights for the novels, but Zaentz was not convinced that the studios were meeting their obligations.
 In October 2024, Boyens said the producers had an idea for a second anime The Lord of the Rings film, but they were waiting to see how well The War of the Rohirrim was received.
 The film was released in December 2024.